yogimathius/symbolic-ontology-mcp/README.md

 - Enable the pgvector extension
 - Seed test data (in development mode)

-#### Vector Embedding Support

-The PostgreSQL implementation includes support for vector embeddings:

-- Symbols can have 384-dimensional vector embeddings
-- Vector similarity search is available for finding related symbols
-- This follows the architecture in [docs/architecture/vector-db-architecture.md](docs/architecture/vector-db-architecture.md)

 ## Running the Services

 ### REST API Server

-The REST API server provides HTTP endpoints for accessing the symbol ontology:

 ```bash
 # Run the API server